-When you’re in the mood for some tourist action, simply head out the door of Mini Hotel Insa and saunter down to nearby Changdeokgung Palace to capture some Instagram-worthy shots or visit the Jogyesa Temple to revel in the glow of the lanterns in the evening.
+In the mood for some tourist action?
+Head out the door of Mini Hotel Insa and saunter down to nearby Changdeokgung Palace to capture some Instagram-worthy shots or visit the Jogyesa Temple to revel in the glow of the lanterns in the evening.

 Address: 66, Donhwamun-ro, Jongno-gu, 03134

-One of the main reasons why you’ll love Hostel Tommy is that it’s within easy reach of many of the most popular attractions in Seoul.
-Jongmyo Shrine, Jogyesa Temple, Gyeongbokgung Palace, and Changdeokgung Palace are all within walking distance.
-Additionally, it’s just a few minutes away from some of the major art galleries and cookie-cutter Korean restaurants that line Insadong Street.
+One of the main reasons you’ll love Hostel Tommy is that it’s within easy reach of many of the most popular attractions in Seoul.
+Jongmyo Shrine, Jogyesa Temple, Gyeongbokgung Palace, and Changdeokgung Palace are within walking distance.
+Additionally, it’s a few minutes from some of the major art galleries and cookie-cutter Korean restaurants that line Insadong Street.

 Address: 2-8, Toegye-ro 20na-gil, Jung-gu, 04631